A Parent’s Guide to Ketamine: Helping Your Teen Break Through Depression, Anxiety & Trauma

 Ketamine (full name: ketamine hydrochloride) is a rapid-acting dissociative anesthetic agent that works by blocking certain receptors in the brain and spinal cord.
 The result is relief from pain as well as the growth of new neurons.

-Though initially approved as an anesthetic, it was discovered that sub-anesthetic doses of ketamine can provide fast-acting antidepressant and anti-anxiety effects.
-In many cases it is most effectively administered via intravenous infusion (IV ketamine) or intramuscular injection (IM ketamine) although smaller doses are possible via nasal sprays, pills, and sublingual administration.
+In many cases it is most effectively administered via IV infusion (intravenous ketamine) or intramuscular injection (IM ketamine) although smaller doses are possible via nasal sprays, pills, and sublingual administration.
 Studies show that IV and IM ketamine can have longer lasting effects than other methods, and the experience itself is often deeper and more profound with these two methods.

 Why we prefer ketamine infusions over IM injections